August 25, 2018

 Don’t Fall Behind

 Warren Buffet has two rules when it comes to investing.
 The first is never lose money, and the second is never forget rule one.
 In engineering, the rule to follow is, do not fall behind.
-You can extrapolate number two.
+You can guess number two.

 Most students, at one point or another, in pursuit of their iron ring will wallow in frustration, and angst, thinking “How on earth am I going to pass this?”.
 Not to worry!
 At UofT (and, university more broadly) there are a plethora of resources made available to you.
 Here are some I’ve found most useful.